yukyungkoh/job-postings-data-project/3_measure-AI-demand-exposure/README.md

    - Use a classifier trained on LLM-labeled training data to identify whether a sentence describes a task.

-## Step 2: Map tasks to a taxonomy
+## Step 2: Map tasks to standardized activities
 * Auto-cluster the extracted tasks, using sentence embeddings and clustering
 * Each cluster represents a generalized **activity type**.